$\mathbb{A}^1$-connected stacky curves and the Brauer group of moduli of elliptic curves: Introduction

 Then we focus our attention on stacky curves and identify all $\A^1$-connected stacky curves in Theorem \ref{4.15}.
+We now highlight some differences between $\A^1$-connectedness of schemes and stacks.
 In contrast to the case of proper curves where the only $\A^1$-connected curve is $\P^1$, there are more $\A^1$-connected stacky curves.
-As one would expect all $\A^1$-connected stacky curves have $\P^1$ as their coarse moduli space.
-Another possible interesting consequence is to obtain non trivial families of elliptic curves on the affine line.
+As one would expect, all $\A^1$-connected stacky curves have $\P^1$ as their coarse moduli space.
+While $\A^1$-connectedness of proper schemes is a birational invariant \cite[Corollary 2.4.6]{amorel} this is not the case for stacks(\cite[Example 2.9]{hy}).
 In the last two sections we discuss homotopy purity and motivic cohomology for stacks and deduce applications to tame stacky curves.
 In particular, we compute the Picard group of a stacky orbifold curve (Corollary \ref{5.3}) recovering the result proved in \cite[Theorem 1.1]{lopez}.
+This will be helpful while considering the motivic homotopy types of the stacks as Picard groups are motivic invariants.

 In so far as the unstable $\A^1$-homotopy type is concerned, for curves this coincides with their isomorphism class (as schemes).
 In particular $\pi_0^{\A^1}$ of a curve is sufficient to determine its unstable $\A^1$-homotopy type.
 In case of stacky curves it seems reasonable to expect that $\pi_0^{\A^1}$ along with $\pi_1^{\A^1}$ will completely determine unstable $\A^1$-homotopy type.
 In light of this the computation of $\pi_1^{\A^1}$ is an interesting topic which will be explored in a future work.\\